Last updated on July 25th, 2023

 In short, it’s a gentle, easy, and cost-effective type of therapy to attend, and it heals at a deep level.
 When you leave, you’re really OK (checking for this is part of the method).
 It’s not like CBT where the work of ‘correcting’ your thoughts is homework for the rest of our life.
 By the end of an EMDR session, when you bring your mind back to the issues that previously distressed you, including fears about the future, you have no stress reactions at all.
 You will have replaced a belief that has stopped serving you well with one that is in line with your present values and your sense of self-worth.
 That makes the approach deeply empowering.

-It would also be my recommendation to you, the parent, if you feel bruised and battered and shocked.
 Because I once experienced the benefits of EMDR, I would have chosen this approach for myself if I could have found a well-recommended therapist in my area.
 On the Around the Dinner Table forum, some parents who were suffering from PTSD after years of caring for their child, report that they have benefited from EMDR.

 Emotional Freedom Technique (EFT, or 'tapping')